 - Assessing and classifying Local Councils according to their commitment to inclusive nationalism for Syria (also indicated in the same row by the colored rectangle).
-Of the 25 prime actors who participated in the assessments, more agreed that Local Councils fall under the category of 'Core'.
-A prime actor assessed as Core is seen as wholly committed to inclusive nationalism for Syria.
+Of the 25 prime actors who participated in the assessments, more agreed that Local Councils fall under the category of 'Builder & Solver'.
+A prime actor assessed as Builder & Solver is seen as wholly committed to inclusive nationalism for Syria.
 This is their mission.

 In response to the question, “How are the Local Councils important in the life of Syria?”